RivValtin/ffxivguide/telegraphs.md

 * Handoff - If someone passes between the player and enemy, the tether will redirect to consider them its new primary target and start following them around.
 * Interception - If a person passes between the player and enemy, the tether will _appear_ to redirect to them, but it will not follow the new target and if that person gets out of the way it will go back to the original target.
 These ones require the interceptor to stay between the original target and the enemy if they wish to absorb the effect.
 * Special - Some fights just follow their own rules for deciding who gets tethered.
 Usually in these cases you either need to do something fight-specific to change the target, or you just can't change the target.

+At least some tethers are distance tethers.
+This will be shown by having arrows pulsing outward from the mid point of the tether along its length, until a certain distance is reached at which point it becomes a solid beam.
+This means that there is some additional punishment for being too close, and once the tether changes to a solid beam you are now at the safe distance.

 ### Towers